Anurag1615/Java-Interviews/LLD/Factory.md

 # Factory Design Pattern

 ## 🔥 Definition
-> Factory Design Pattern provides an interface for creating objects, but allows subclasses or factory methods to decide which class to instantiate.
+>  Factory Design Pattern provides a way to create objects without exposing the creation logic and allows the system to decide which class to instantiate.

 ---